On Syrian frontier, Turks bemoan soured ties

 Adding salt to the wounds, Turkey this month conducted military exercises near the Syrian border in Hatay.
 Erdogan, who has said his patience with Assad has run out, is expected to visit Syrian refugee camps in the province soon.

-All of this has had an effect on people like Esen who had become used to travelling unhindered back and forth across the border.
+All of this has had an effect on people like Esen who had become used to traveling unhindered back and forth across the border.

 "We used to be able to travel across freely, but it's different now.
 Why?
 What have we done?"
 Esen asked.

-In 2009, Turkey and Syria signed a visa waiver agreement for both its citizens and bilateral trade has boomed ever since, worth some $2.5 billion (1.6 billion pounds) in 2010.
+In 2009, Turkey and Syria signed a visa waiver agreement for both its citizens and bilateral trade has boomed ever since, worth some $2.5 billion in 2010.
 Investments by Turkish firms in Syria last year also reached $260 million, Turkish data shows.

 But trade is also informal.
 Lured by brand names and quality products, Syrians flock in their thousands to Turkey in search of a bargain, and in return Turks smuggle over cheap Syrian consumables such as sugar, cigarettes or gasoline -- products that are highly taxed in Turkey -- to sell on the black market.